Zane-/cder.nvim/README.md

 previewer_command = 'ls -a',

 -- The command used to page directory previews, defaults to bat.
--- Receives the output of the previewer_commadand as input.
+-- Receives the output of the previewer_command as input.
 -- Example without bat:
 --   pager_command = 'less -RS'
 pager_command = 'bat --plain --paging=always --pager="less -RS"',